AmbrosoneMatteo/VagrantAdminer/README.md

 # VagrantAdminer
 ## Host-Only interface

-This code is developed and to be used in a Windows envoirment with oraclevirtualbox, if you want to use this script in a windows envoirment remember to cange the Host-Only adapter
+This code is developed to be used in a Windows environment with Oracle Virtualbox, if you want to use this script in a windows environment remember to cange the Host-Only adapter

 ```ruby
  web.vm.network "private_network",ip: "#{BASE_NETWORK}.100", name: "VirtualBox Ethernet Adapter", auto_config: false